-Rutabaga, also called swedes are often confused with being a turnip — that’s right, it’s not a turnip, people — okay… technically, it is actually a direct cross between cabbage and turnip, but there are some differences.
-Rutabaga has a sweeter flavor and grow to be quite a bit larger in size.
-The rutabaga’s dense flesh is yellowy-orange, with a sweet, earthy flavor — a flavor that is milder in taste and far superior than turnips — I think.
+Rutabaga are often confused with being a turnip — that’s right, it’s not a turnip, people — okay… technically, it is actually a direct cross between cabbage and turnip, but there are some differences.
+Rutabaga has a sweeter flavour and grow to be quite a bit larger in size.
+The rutabaga’s dense flesh is yellowy-orange, with a sweet, earthy flavour — a flavour that is milder in taste and far superior than turnips — I think.

 In cooked dishes, this is where rutabaga totally shines, whereas turnips on the other hand…well, personally, I can’t even be in the same room as turnips cooking because of the strong smell.
 Or maybe it’s the mental association to the smell.
 My adversity definitely stems from a childhood overdose of mashed turnips.
 Perhaps they are not so bad as I make them out to be.
 Just maybe my misfortune was due to those older, larger turnips, the ones with a bitter taste.